Contact Form Demo

 Communication Functions

-2 Ethernet ports
+Communication Interfaces 2 × Ethernet ports

-Generator Protection Relay Settings
+Generator Protective Relay Settings

 No. Setting Name Setting Range Unit Default Value Remarks